Axel Encinas

-Axel Encinas (born 24 May 2004) is an Argentine footballer who is an attacking midfielder at Club Atletico River Plate and plays for the Argentina national under-20 football team.
+Axel Alejandro Encinas (born 24 May 2004) is an Argentine footballer who plays as an attacking midfielder for Chilean club Unión La Calera.

 Early life

 From the San Jorge neighborhood, in Don Torcuato, the same area as Argentine professional footballer Juan Román Riquelme heralded from.
-He played at the San Calal club, in Sordeaux, near Don Torcuato before joining the youth system at River Plate, for whom he played as a winger and a striker before settling into a number 10 role.
+He played at the San Calal club, in Sordeaux, near Don Torcuato before joining the youth system at River Plate, aged 11, for whom he played as a winger and a striker before settling into a number 10 role.
 He impressed enough to begin training with the first team occasionally from his mid-teens where he received advice and coaching from Marcelo Gallardo.
 He has a reputation for possessing good ball control.

 Career

 In June 2020 he agreed his first professional contract with River Plate, signing a three-year contract.
 Encinas signed a new contract with River Plate in January 2023 keeping him at the club until 2025.

+In January 2024, he ended his contract with River Plate after making seventy three appearances for the reserve team with three goals and five assists and then moved to Chile joining Unión La Calera.